Video Game Room

 Our Video Gaming Room will be open all hours of the convention, so you will be able to play to your hearts content.
 We will be hosting several Gaming Tournaments and Mini Matches in the game room that will be announced very soon.
 Players may bring their own controllers and will need to check them in at the door of the Video Game Room.

-Mario Kart 8 Deluxe (Nintendo Switch) – 4:30 PM
+Mario Kart 8 Deluxe

-Super Smash Bros.
-Ultimate 1v1 (Nintendo Switch) – 1 PM
+Super Smash Bros Ultimate 1v1

 Tournament Rules

-Gang Beasts – Friday @ 2 PM (2 hours)
+Mortal Kombat 11 – Friday @ 2:00 PM (2 hours)

 • Players will compete 1v1 (up to 4 players), single elimination